Defense found: Bucks overwhelm Celtics for 116-92 win - Philly

 Al Horford scored 16 for the Celtics, who fell behind by 23 at halftime and got no closer than 76-62 with 3:06 left in the third quarter on Jayson Tatum's 3-pointer.

 Game 4 is Sunday in Milwaukee.
-The Celtics will need to get off to a much better start if they want to avoid going home for Game 5 with a 2-2 series tie.
+The Celtics will need to get off to a much better start if they want to avoid going home with a 2-2 series tie.

 "We got into a hole.
 This is new for our group," Horford said.
 "They had it going ... and we really didn't have an answer for them tonight."

-Milwaukee hustled for loose balls and stayed active around the paint, used its length to get deflections and disrupt Boston in the lane.
+Milwaukee hustled for loose balls and stayed active around the paint, using its length to get deflections and disrupt Boston in the lane.

 The 7-foot-1 Maker, in particular, provided a huge boost to help Milwaukee counter what had been a decisive edge off the bench for the Celtics.
 Maker got extended minutes only because starting center John Henson missed the game with a sore back.